 If your registered trap number is on a trapping device, you can be held criminally liable and civilly responsible for any violations committed with that device.
-This rule still applies if you've authorized someone else to use the device.
-That's why it's important to report stolen trapping devices to the Division as soon as possible.
+This rule still applies if you've authorized someone else to use

 Did it get wet?
 Decontaminate it!